EdgarJRM/EdgarJRM/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
 I am a BYU-Pathway Worldwide student pursuing a career in software development.
 I chose this profession because I love technology and want to create programs that make people's lives easier.
 I like teaching and video games, and I believe that great things can be achieved by combining them.
+Welcome to my GitHub profile!

+## About Me
+- I am currently learning to develop video games and software testing
+- My goal is to be able to create software that facilitates people's work and learning quickly and within their reach.

+## Technologies and Tools

+- Proficient in: <List of Programming Languages or Technologies>
+- Skills: <Any Other Skills or Tools You Want to Highlight>

+## Let's Connect!

+- Here is my [LinkedIn]([Your LinkedIn Profile Link](https://www.linkedin.com/in/edgarrodriguezm?lipi=urn%3Ali%3Apage%3Ad_flagship3_profile_view_base_contact_details%3BlSVoK52gTdmSrPwrl2gi8g%3D%3D)) profile